|Waste Water Strategic Plan Objectives Dashboard|

 The City of Pompano Beach does not have a waste water treatment plant, but Broward County's wastewater plant serves the Pompano Beach residents.
 To learn more about Broward County's water and waste water plant, please visit their website.

-The City has approximately 62 miles of force main pipes ranging from 2" to 42" in diameter.
+The City has approximately 59 miles of force main pipes ranging from 2" to 42" in diameter.
 The wastewater in the force main is pumped to the North Broward County Regional Plant for treatment on Copan's Road.
-This video shows an 8" clay gravity main leaking at the joint in the before shot.
-Then a newly cured in place liner is installed inside the old clay pipe as shown in the after shot to stop the leaking.

-The City has 80 lift stations that are maintained by City of Pompano, of that 3 are owned by Lauderdale by the Sea.
+The City has 80 lift stations that are maintained by City of Pompano.
+Of those, 2 are owned by Lauderdale-by-the-Sea.
 There are approximately 85 Private lift stations.

-The City lines waste water pipes and manholes in order to prevent infiltration and inflow into waste water pipes.
-Currently there are about 4300 wastewater manholes in the City.
+The City lines wastewater pipes and manholes in order to prevent infiltration and inflow (i.e., preventing groundwater and stormwater from entering the wastewater system).
+Currently, there are about 4,300 wastewater manholes in the City.

 Where does the wastewater go for treatment?